intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Using a pre-compiled kernel**: This is often the quickest, easiest, and safest
-way for testing — especially is you are unfamiliar with the Linux kernel.
+way for testing — especially if you are unfamiliar with the Linux kernel.
 The
-problem: most of those shipped by distributors or add-on repositories are build
+problem: most of those shipped by distributors or add-on repositories are built
 from modified Linux sources.
 They are thus not vanilla and therefore often
 unsuitable for testing and issue reporting: the changes might cause the issue
 you face or influence it somehow.